 - Consider adding video: If you are THE Brand and want to really distinguish yourself, consider adding video to your content, but be sure your supporting copy is exceptional!

 Glad you joined us for this peek under the hood of conversions-driving web copywriting!
-Be sure to check in next week, when Heather will discuss the second un-sung hero of conversions-driving web copy: FAQ pages.
+Be sure to check in next time, when Heather will discuss the second un-sung hero of conversions-driving web copy: FAQ pages.
 See you then!